lukehillonline/catstagram/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This projects requires an API key for the Cat API that needs to be provided from an `.env.developement` file.
-Luckily for you one has been included in .env.example, you'll just need to duplicate this file and call it `.env.developement`.
+Luckily for you one has been included in `.env.example`, you'll just need to duplicate this file and call it `.env.developement`.

 In the project directory, you can run: